invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija
+    she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león

-    better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león sometimes challenges contain opportunities = no hay mal que por bien no venga rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado
+    sometimes challenges contain opportunities = no hay mal que por bien no venga rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer

-    familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer don't worry if someone is ahead of you, you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega
+    don't worry if someone is ahead of you, you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste

 French